Notre Dame Fighting Irish football rivalries: Navy

 Shortly before the start of the 2014 season, ESPN polled the head coaches in the so-called "Power Five" football conferences, plus Notre Dame's Brian Kelly, as to whether they would favor a schedule consisting only of "Power 5" opponents.
 Kelly was adamantly opposed to such a requirement if it meant taking Navy off the schedule, specifically calling a potential loss of the Navy game "a deal-breaker."

 The series is a "home and home" series with the schools alternating the home team.
 Due to the relatively small size of the football stadium in Annapolis, the two teams have never met there.
 Instead, Navy usually hosts the game at larger facilities such as Baltimore's old Memorial Stadium or current M&T Bank Stadium, FedExField in Landover, Maryland, Veterans Stadium and later Lincoln Financial Field in Philadelphia, or at Giants Stadium in East Rutherford, New Jersey.
 During the 1960s, the Midshipmen hosted the game at John F. Kennedy Memorial Stadium in Philadelphia.
 In 1996 the game was played at Croke Park in Dublin, Ireland.
 The game returned to Dublin in 2012, where the Aviva Stadium hosted the event won by Notre Dame 50–10.
 The game was also occasionally played at old Cleveland Stadium.
-The game will return to Ireland in 2023, to make up for the 2020 game cancellation due to Covid-19’s travel restrictions.
-This game will also be played at Dublin’s Aviva Stadium.
+The game returned to Ireland in 2023, to make up for the 2020 game cancellation due to COVID-19's travel restrictions.
+This game was also played at Dublin's Aviva Stadium, won by Notre Dame 42–3.

 In years when Navy hosts (even-numbered), it is one of few non-Southeastern Conference games aired on CBS.
 In years when Notre Dame hosts (odd-numbered), it is carried on NBC as are other Notre Dame home games.
-As of 2020, the rights to Navy football games have been picked up by ESPN, and it will air subsequent Navy-Notre Dame games.
+As of 2020, the rights to Navy football games have been picked up by ESPN, and it will air subsequent Navy–Notre Dame games.